destsummer/LBL_Internship/Jupyter_Notebooks/README.md

 Full_Text_Proc_(newest version): This notebook consists of the same preprocessing and steps as the Note_Assimilation_2 but includes all documents in the Notes csv file instead of the first 1000.
 CSV file with completed processing including stemming and lemmetizing can be found in the data folder as Full_Text_Processed.csv (data file is too large to upload).
 End of this notebook includes validation testing (not complete yet) to see what topics and probabities match those set by the trained LDA model to subject found with other diagnoses.

 HistoryN_Processed_(newest_version): This notebook was used to select for specific areas within the text of the notes.
-Regular expressions were used to select for only the history section of the patient (This includes: present illnesses, past history, social history and family history)
+Regular expressions were used to select for only the history section of the patient (This includes: present illnesses, past history, social history and family history).
+Additional visualization of the topics and how groups and individual subjects fall under these LDA topics.

 Word_Frequency: Count the number of occurances for each word found in the corpus.
 Looks at top frequency words and words that only occur once throughout.